 - Ultimate Explorer Field Guide: Rocks and Minerals (National Geographic Kids)

 Cool Fact: Igneous rocks in your kitchen.

-Igneous rocks have several physical properties that ideally fit to be used in interior and functional constructions.
+Igneous rocks have several physical properties that are ideally fit to be used in interior and functional constructions.

-Even though igneous rocks have high mineral and gemstones potential, they can be also used in a design.
+Even though igneous rocks have high mineral and gemstone potential, they can be also used in a design.
 Igneous rocks are extremely hard, durable, and aesthetically pleasing, so they can be widely used as a countertop or tiles in your kitchen.
 Granites, gabbros, and anorthosites rocks are commonly used rocks.

 The 6 Main Characteristics of Igneous Rocks

 Weird Fact: Floating rocks.